Allen-Tildesley/examples/README.md

 (which is what the `SConstruct` file is configured to do) or to delete all intermediate files before each individual compilation.

-We have used gfortran v6.3 for testing, but have attempted to stick to code which conforms to the Fortran 2008 standard.
-To our knowledge, the only GNU extensions appear in the function `init_random_seed()` in the file `maths_module.f90`, which is used in a few examples where the random number sequence must be different each time the program is run.
+We have used gfortran v7.2 (and before that, v6.3) for testing, but have attempted to stick to code which conforms to the Fortran 2008 standard.
-From gfortran v7 onward, it seems likely that the intrinsic `random_seed()` function will behave this way, and so `init_random_seed()` will become redundant.
+In gfortran v6, calling the intrinsic `random_seed()` function would generate the same sequence of random numbers every time.
+In a few examples it is important to generate different sequences each time the program is run, and for this purpose a subroutine `init_random_seed` was provided in the file `maths_module.f90`;
+this routine, however, included some GNU extensions.
+With gfortran v7, the random number generator has been changed, and the intrinsic `random_seed()` function behaves in the desired fashion.
+Therefore, the GNU-specific code has been transferred to a separate file, `gnu_v6_init_random_seed.f90`, which is not included in the build process, but may be of interest to those still using gfortran v6.
+The current `init_random_seed` routine simply calls `random_seed()`.
-You should check the behaviour of the random number generator on your own system.
+__You should check the behaviour of the random number generator on your own system.__
 Note that, by default, we do not select any optimization options in compilation.
 If you are using a different compiler, then the compiler and linker options in the `SConstruct` file will most likely need changing.